OSHA and ANSI Compliant

 Remaining in OSHA and ANSI Compliance

 The Occupational Safety and Health Administration (OSHA) protects construction workplaces with safety and health standards, especially for employees who work on rooftops.
-OSHA has designed several solutions to help protect workers from falls, such as fall arrest equipment, restraint mechanisms and guardrails.
+OSHA is the United States Department of Labor’s (DOL) primary government agency tasked with ensuring safe and healthy working conditions for employees by establishing and enforcing standards and by offering outreach, education, training, assistance and other resources.
+The agency has designed several solutions to help protect workers from falls, such as fall arrest equipment, restraint mechanisms and guardrails.

 The American National Standards Institute (ANSI), which consists of government agencies, organizations, international and academic bodies and individuals, helps develop voluntary safety standards.
 Remaining in ANSI compliance ensures your workers stay protected whether they are using a lifeline system or a personal fall arrest system.